nglange/help-documentation/_userguides/Box_Panel.md

 ### Navigating the Box Panel Dashboard
 {: #navigating-the-box-panel-dashboard}

 On the Box Panel Dashboard, all users will see a Support Ticket section.
-In addition, the Administartor and Users with technical role will also see a consolidated asset view of all the hosts of your IBM COS service in a Infrastructure section.
+In addition, the Administartor and Users with technical roles will also see a consolidated asset view of all the hosts of your IBM COS service in an Infrastructure section.

 On the right, additional details related to your account summary are displayed, including your **Lock Box Messages**, **Verbal Password**, **Bandwidth Quota**, and **Backup Quota**.